dikkietrom/KITT-AI-Browser/README.md

 Introducing the new KITT on the block for all your AI browsing, developments and execution.
 An advanced path based AI plugin system that focuses on easily chaining AI IO to improve efficiency, accuracy, and overall performance.
 A powerful AI-driven frontend app built on the Electron framework, designed to give you seamless control over local and online AI based services and websites without the obligation for API keys.
-KITT utilizes a unique WebView feature, enabling full command of any hosted service via JavaScript.
+KITT utilizes Electron's WebView feature, enabling full remote control of any hosted service.
 For additional flexibility, API key integration is available when required.

 KITT currently includes the following plugins